madewithkoji/koji-database-sdk/README.md

 npm install --save @withkoji/database
 ```

 **NOTE:** To support instant remixes of your template, you must also install the [@withkoji/vcc package](https://developer.withkoji.com/reference/packages/withkoji-vcc-package) and implement the `VccMiddleware` on your backend server.
-This middleware maintains the process variables for instant remixes, ensuring that database access is restricted to the correct remix version.
+This middleware maintains the environment variables for instant remixes, ensuring that database access is restricted to the correct remix version.

 ## Basic use